19 more die in Bangladesh clashes as student protesters try to impose a 'complete shutdown'

-DHAKA, Bangladesh (AP) — Police in Bangladesh clashed with student protesters attempting to impose a "complete shutdown" of the country on Thursday, following days of violent confrontations during demonstrations over a system of allocating government jobs, with media reports saying 19 more people died across the country.
+DHAKA, Bangladesh (AP) — Police and government supporters clashed Thursday with student activists trying to shut down transportation across Bangladesh as part of dayslong protests over the allocation of government jobs, and media reports said 19 people died in the violence.

+The new casualties Thursday would bring the overall toll to 25 dead since Monday when violence erupted at the prestigious Dhaka University in the capital.
+Violence pitting protesters against pro-government student groups and police soon spread to other cities.
+Six people had been reported killed on Tuesday, and hundreds more have been injured.

-Dhaka-based leading Prothom Alo newspaper, which has a strong network of reporters across the country, said that by late Thursday night, they received reports of 19 deaths in Dhaka and elsewhere in the raging violence.
-The country’s leading English-language Daily Star also reported 19 deaths.
+The leading Dhaka-based newspaper Prothom Alo, which has a strong network of reporters across the country, said that by late Thursday night, they received reports of 19 deaths in Dhaka and elsewhere in the day’s raging violence.
+The country’s leading English-language Daily Star also reported 19 deaths on Thursday.

-With the latest toll, the number of deaths has reached 25, since Tuesday when six others lost their lives in the violence.

-Prothom Alo said at least six people died in Dhaka's Uttara area alone in the latest clashes between the protesters and the security officials and ruling party activists.
+Prothom Alo said at least six people died in Dhaka’s Uttara area alone in the latest clashes pitting the protesters against security officials and ruling party activists.
 Thirteen others including a Dhaka-based journalist of an online portal died in other parts of the capital and elsewhere.

-The country’s state-run Bangladesh Television station’s head office was attacked as the protesters broke the main gate, and set the reception and vehicle on fire, a news producer and a reporter told The Associated Press by phone on condition of anonymity as they were afraid of attack.
+Protesters attacked the head office of state-run Bangladesh Television, breaking through a main gate and setting vehicles and the reception area on fire, a news producer and a reporter told The Associated Press by phone.
+They spoke on condition of anonymity for fear of reprisals.

+The violence has continued despite a pending court decision on the legality of quota system.
+Hasina and Law Minister Anisul Huq urged protesters to await that decision, with Hasina saying she believes the protesters won't be disappointed by the court verdict.
+Huq said on Thursday that he would be willing to sit with protesters to discuss their demands.

-Students have been demonstrating for weeks against a quota system for government jobs they say favors allies of the ruling party, but the protests have escalated since violence broke out between protesters, police and pro-government student activists on the campus of Dhaka University on Monday.
-Six people were killed on Tuesday, leading the government to ask universities across the country to close and police to raid the main opposition party's headquarters.
+Following the first deaths in this week's violence on Tuesday, the government asked universities across the country to close in hopes of quelling the student unrest, and police raided the main opposition party's headquarters.

-As violence continued to take place Thursday, Bangladesh’s Law Minister Anisul Huq said in the afternoon that Prime Minister Sheikh Hasina asked him to sit down with the protesters for a dialogue, and he was ready to speak with them on Thursday if protesters were willing.

-On Wednesday night, the protesters announced they would enforce “a complete shutdown” allowing only emergency services across the country on Thursday in response to security officials’ continued attacks on the campus demonstrators.
-The opposition Bangladesh Nationalist Party said that it would do what it could to make the shutdown a success.
+Protesters responded Wednesday evening by saying they would enforce a “complete shutdown” of transportation across the country apart from emergency services on Thursday.
+The opposition Bangladesh Nationalist Party said that it would join those efforts.

-Clashes continued as protesters attempted to enforce the shutdown Thursday morning.
-In Dhaka's Uttara neighborhood, hundreds of protesters were chased by police after they blocked the road and chanted.
-In other places, police fired tear gas and charged with batons to disperse the protesters, who threw stones in response.
-Scores, including police, were injured in the violence, said a spokesperson for the Dhaka Metropolitan Police.
+Clashes continued Thursday as protesters tried to enforce the shutdown.
+In Dhaka’s Uttara neighborhood, police chased hundreds of protesters after they blocked a road and chanted.
+In other locations, police fired tear gas and charged with batons to disperse protesters, who threw stones in response.

-Police said protesters attacked and set fire to a traffic police box and vandalized police vehicles amid clashes across the city.
+Police said protesters vandalized police cars and set fire to a traffic police box.
+Scores of people, including police officers, were injured in the violence, the Dhaka Metropolitan Police said.

+Protesters also blocked some major highways across the country, and local broadcasters reported violence in other cities including Chattogram and Khulna.

-Traffic was thin on Dhaka's usually clogged streets on Thursday morning, while many malls closed.
-Offices and banks opened, but commuters complained that transport was limited.
+Traffic was thin on Dhaka’s usually clogged streets, while many malls closed.
+Offices and banks opened, but transportation was limited.
 Police set up checkpoints at the entrances to Dhaka University.

-Local television reported violence in other cities including Chattogram and Khulna, while protesters also blocked some major highways.

 Salma Rahman, an official at a financial institution in Dhaka, said that she left her car at home and caught a ride on a motorcycle.
 “Our office has alerted us to stay safe on the streets, as there is fear that violence could happen during the shutdown.”